2021 Nicaraguan general election: Lead-up to campaign

-In May 2021, a CID-Gallup poll (a small polling organisation linked to the opposition with no connection with the well-known international Gallup group reported 33% support for the incumbent president.
+In May 2021 a CID-Gallup poll (a small polling organisation linked to the opposition with no connection with the well-known international Gallup group reported 33% support for the incumbent president.

-In May, Nicaragua's Supreme Electoral Council revoked the legal status of the small opposition party Democratic Restoration Party (Partido Restauración Democrática, PRD).
+In May Nicaragua's Supreme Electoral Council revoked the legal status of the small opposition party Democratic Restoration Party (PRD).

-The same week, the government opened an investigation into Cristiana Chamorro's work at the Violeta Barrios de Chamorro Foundation, alleging money laundering, which threatened to disqualify her candidacy as people under investigation are barred from running.
+The same week the government opened an investigation into Cristiana Chamorro's work at the Violeta Barrios de Chamorro Foundation, alleging money laundering, which threatened to disqualify her candidacy as people under investigation are barred from running.
 The day Chamorro was called in for questioning, the police also raided the news offices of her brother Carlos's media channel, Confidencial, confiscating equipment and arresting a cameraman.
 Chamorro subsequently announced she would join the primary, alongside seven other candidates, for the conservative Citizens for Liberty party, the only remaining opposition party legally qualified to field a candidate in the November 2021 election, after the PRD's disqualification.
 The Ortega government then announced she was disqualified from running; the Secretary General for the Organization of American States, Luis Almagro, issued a statement saying: "Actions like this remove all political credibility from the government and the organizers of the electoral process."
 On 2 June the government raided Chamorro's house and detained her 15 minutes before she was scheduled to give a press conference.
 Almagro criticized the arrest.

-On 5 June, the government arrested another potential candidate, Arturo Cruz.
+On 5 June the government arrested another potential candidate, Arturo Cruz.
 He was detained for allegations he “attacked Nicaraguan society and the rights of the people” in violation of Law No. 1055, enacted in December 2020, the “law for the defense of the rights of the people to independence, sovereignty, and self-determination for peace”, called the “Guillotine Law” by critics.

-On 8 June, the government arrested a third potential candidate, Félix Maradiaga, a leader of the Blue and White National Unity (UNAB) opposition group.
+On 8 June the government arrested a third potential candidate, Félix Maradiaga, a leader of the Blue and White National Unity (UNAB) opposition group.
 Later the same day they arrested economist Juan Sebastián Chamorro, cousin of Cristiana and the fourth pre-candidate to be detained.

-On 13 June, five more opposition leaders were arrested.
+On 13 June five more opposition leaders were arrested.
 These included four members of the leadership of the left-wing Unamos party consisting of former FSLN activists: party president Suyen Barahona.